-To be sure that you're on the right track, you need to be up-to-date with your customers' expectations.
+To ensure you're on the right track, you must be up-to-date with your customers' expectations.
 You should also be aware of how they perceive your goods, services, or customer care.

 In this article, you'll learn:

-Chatbots are one of the many (but also the best) tools that you can use to collect feedback and other customer insights.
+Chatbots are one of the many tools that you can use to collect feedback and other customer insights.

 With the trigger, Operator leaves a conversation your chatbots will automatically activate to request and collect the feedback you need.